Generic selectors

 3. Zoom Earth

-Zoom Earth provides a different approach by displaying real-time satellite imagery and weather data.
-It allows users to see cloud movements, storms, and other atmospheric conditions.
+Zoom Earth provides a different approach by displaying near-real-time satellite imagery and weather data.
+It pulls imagery from geostationary satellites including NOAA GOES, EUMETSAT Meteosat, and JMA Himawari, with updates every 10 to 15 minutes.
+This makes it ideal for tracking cloud movements, storms, and other rapidly changing atmospheric conditions.

-Zoom Earth showing real-time satellite imagery and weather data
+Zoom Earth showing near-real-time satellite imagery and weather data

 One of the unique features of Zoom Earth is its capability to display heat signatures, which can be beneficial for detecting wildfires or other sources of heat.